someonesdad1/plib/README.md

 - 14 Mar
     - dp\*.py files linted
     - Policies
+        - Importing
             - Never use 'from x import y'
             - All imports will be 'import x'
             - Occasional abbreviations:  'import numpy as np'
             - Rarely define symbols:  no 'import math' and 'pi = math.pi'.
 The primary reason is the person reading the code doesn't have to figure out where the symbol came from.
 I'll occasionally let lines become long to support this.
+            - This came from Gemini's analysis that this is the safest way to avoid circular imports and makes it better for other people to read the code
         - /plib has a makefile that will run lint & type checking
         - /plib/tests will receive all the tests for the modules
             - Cleaner